RobertHajbok/ChessMeters/README.md

 ## TODO
 - Fix user colors when editing PGN in report generator
-- Configure email for contact, error notifications and user registrations
+- Configure email error notifications and user registrations
 - Evaluation centipawns for mate, maybe add notes to EngineEvaluations
 - Configure lichess api with more parameters
 - PROD environments for swap